lfroms/cuacs/README.md

 # cuACS  🐶🐱🐰👩‍💻
 _cuACS_ is a software system that matches animals to people.

+## Make and Launch instructions
+Ensure you are in the same directory as `cuacs.pro`

+Making: `qmake -o Makefile cuacs.pro && make`
+Launching: `cd app/&& ./app`

 ## Development
 * Ubuntu (64-bit)
 * Qt Creator 4.8.1